Making LTL Shipping Easier

 The top three benefits of using a TMS include providing business insights, easily sourcing capacity with flexibility, and, most importantly, saving you time and money.
 You can optimize your shipping strategy and improve any inefficiencies you identify within your supply chain.

 Partnering with a third-party logistics provider (3PL) like FreightCenter makes LTL shipping easier.
-Thanks to our large network of carriers integrated with our powerful Transportation Management System (TMS), our expert shipping agents simplify your shipping process.
+Thanks to our large network of national trucking companies integrated with our powerful Transportation Management System (TMS), our expert shipping agents simplify your shipping process.
 This allows you to make the right logistics and shipping decisions for your business.
 FreightCenter helps you spend more time running your small business and less time worrying about shipping.
 Start by getting a free online quote today, or call us at 800.716.7608.